 You don’t have to be writing a memoir to want to tell about the turning points in your life.
-In fiction, the turning points are plot changes that keep us turning pages and wondering what will happen next.
-When you’re sharing your memory episodes, however, it’s more about revealing how you got to the point you are now.
+Sharing those big decisions is a great way of telling the story of how you got to where you are on your journey.

-You don’t have to have walked on burning coals to get to where you are for your account of life turning points to matter to your loved ones.
+You don’t have to have walked on burning coals to get to your current location for your account of life’s turning points to matter to your loved ones.
 They may face similar forks in the road in their own lives.
 Knowing how you made your choices will strengthen connections.
-It’s possible that it will help them figure out their own dilemmas.
+Perhaps your story will help other family members figure out their own dilemmas.

 Career Turning Points